grain-lang/grain-lang.org/src/builtin_types.md

 type String
 ```

-The type of Grain strings, i.e. `"The quick brown fox jumps over the lazy dog."`.
+The type of Grain strings, e.g. `"The quick brown fox jumps over the lazy dog."`.

 ### **Bytes**